Hollowness effect and entropy in high energy elastic scattering: Confinement Potential

 There are several estimation of $\mu$ based on $Y_{h}^{ {\mbox{exp}}}$, an experimentally measurable quantity.
 In hadronic collisions, for instance, it is assumed $\mu=Y_{h}^{ {\mbox{exp}}}$ at $Y_{h}^{ {\mbox{exp}}} \equiv p_{T}^{ {\mbox{max}}}$ \cite{PRD-86-014022-2012} or $Y_{h}^{ {\mbox{exp}}} \equiv m_{3}$ \cite{EPJC-75-186-2015}, where $p_{T}^{ {\mbox{max}}}$ is the transverse momentum of the leading jet, and $m_{3}$ is the invariant mass of the three jets leading in $p_{T}$.

 On the other hand, in the additive quark model \cite{J.Nyiri.Int.J.Mod.Phys.A.18.2403.2003}, the $\mu$ scale can be connected with the interaction energy of the leading single $\bar{q}q$-pairs, responsible for the produced particles.
 The non-leading pairs, called spectators, do not contribute to the particle production \cite{EPJC-70-533-2010}.
 In this picture, the leading particles from the spectators carry away almost all of the collision energy, resulting in that energy has been left for the particle production is about 1/9 of the entire nucleon energy \cite{J.Nyiri.Int.J.Mod.Phys.A.18.2403.2003,EPJC-70-533-2010}.
 In a straight analogy, one assumes this corresponds to the scenario for which the $\bar{q}q$-pairs are subject here.
 Thus, a significant part of the collision energy is absorbed by the spectator $\bar{q}q$-pair, whose contribution to the elastic scattering can be neglected.
 Then, only part of the collision energy may be used by the (effective) leading $\bar{q}q$-pairs described by the confinement potential.
+One can note the relation $\mu^{2} \propto s$ is used in general scheme for running coupling in QCD \cite{Leader-book-V2-1996}.